phoenixthrush/AniWorld-Downloader/README.md

   - [x] Fix mpv auto download on Windows 10

 ### Upcoming Tasks
+- [ ] New Stable Release -> Full Testing with small bug fixes
-- [ ] Syncplay support for other sites
+- [ ] Complete codebase rewrite in new v.3 branch
+  - [ ] Restructure argument handling using another file and globally accessible objects
   - [ ] Fix --only-direct-link language error
   - [ ] Sort argument help section
+  - [ ] Implement missing argument options
+  - [ ] Syncplay support for other sites and local playback
-- [ ] Implement an ordered list for provider fallback in globals.py.
+  - [ ] Implement an ordered list for provider fallback in globals.py
-- [ ] Remove unnecessary dependencies, add additional installation variants (e.g., without curses dependency).
+  - [ ] Remove unnecessary dependencies
-- [ ] Fix Aniskip for seasons beyond the first.
+  - [ ] Fix Aniskip for seasons beyond the first
-- [ ] Optimize performance to reduce requests and eliminate duplicate function calls.
+  - [ ] Optimize performance to reduce requests and eliminate duplicate function calls
-- [ ] Add support for Doodstream.
+  - [ ] Add generic fallback extractor
   - [ ] Anonymize logs by removing usernames
+  - [ ] Add support for Doodstream
+  - [ ] Add support for other sites

 <p align="right">(<a href="#readme-top">back to top</a>)</p>